Origin and History

 - 1,050 privates

-On March 1 1686, a second adjutant and a second surgeon's mate were added to the establishment, and the regiment was again divided into two battalions: the first battalion consisting of eleven, and the second of ten companies.
-In April, the second battalion embarked at Gravesend for Scotland.
+On March 1, 1686, a second adjutant and a second surgeon's mate were added to the establishment, and the regiment was again divided into two battalions: the first battalion consisting of eleven, and the second of ten companies.
+On March 20, the second battalion was placed on the Scottish Establishment, in exchange for the battalion of Scots Foot Guards.
+In April, this second battalion embarked at Gravesend for Scotland.
 At the same time the whole of the first battalion was placed in garrison at Portsmouth, from whence it marched in June to the training camp of Hounslow.
 In July, four companies marched from Hounslow Heath and encamped near Tunbridge Wells, to attend the Princess Anne during her residence at that place.
 In August, the first battalion struck its tents, and marched to Yarmouth and Bungay, with a detachment at Landguard-Fort, where it passed the winter.

 In the Spring of 1687, the first battalion was sent to garrison Portsmouth.
 In the Autumn, it marched into Yorkshire and the men were employed during the winter in working on the fortifications at Hull.

-In April 1688, the first battalion was recalled from Yorkshire and stationed at Greenwich, Woolwich, and Deptford, until 26 June, when it encamped on Hounslow Heath.
-In the meantime the second battalion had marched from Scotland to York.
+In April 1688, the first battalion was recalled from Yorkshire and stationed at Greenwich, Woolwich, and Deptford, until June 26, when it encamped on Hounslow Heath.
+In the meantime the second battalion, which had been transferred to the English Establishment, had marched from Scotland to York.
 In August, it proceeded to Hertford and Ware; and in September to Gravesend, where the first battalion had previously arrived from Hounslow Heath.
 The reunited battalions occupied Gravesend, Tilbury-Fort, Sheerness and other places along the banks of the Thames and the coast of Kent.
+In September, the regiment contributed four companies to form the nucleus of Archibald Douglas’s Regiment (the future 16th Foot).
 At this period, many noblemen and gentlemen who felt the greatest concern for the welfare of their country had invited the Prince of Orange to land in England with a Dutch army to aid them in resisting the proceedings of the court.
 King James II made preparations to avert the danger, and augmented his army.
 The Royal Regiment was increased to 26 companies, and its total strength to 1,858 officers and soldiers, each battalion having now a grenadier company.
 In the early part of November, the Dutch fleet having sailed past Dover, the Royal Regiment was ordered to the west.
 When the Prince of Orange landed at Torbay and advanced to Exeter, the regiment proceeded to the advanced post of Warminster.
-On 21 November, King James reviewed his army on Salisbury Plain.
+On November 21, King James reviewed his army on Salisbury Plain.
 However, many officers and soldiers of his army deserted from his camp and joined the Prince of Orange.
 The Royal Regiment of Foot was an exception; it preserved its ranks entire, and stood with an unshaken loyalty amidst the general defection which prevailed in the kingdom.
-When the king ordered his forces to retire towards London, the Royal Regiment marched, first to Devizes, and afterwards to Windsor, where it arrived on 29 November.
+When the king ordered his forces to retire towards London, the Royal Regiment marched, first to Devizes, and afterwards to Windsor, where it arrived on November 29.
 The desertions continuing, the King sent orders to Lieutenant-General the Earl of Feversham to make no further resistance to the Prince of Orange, and his Majesty afterwards attempted to effect his escape to France.
 These orders produced much confusion.
 Several corps were disbanded and the men spreading themselves in parties over the country, committed many disorders.
 The Royal Regiment, however, appears to have been equally conspicuous for good order as for loyalty, and continued at its post of duty until directed by the Prince of Orange to march to Oxford.
 The Earl of Dumbarton, the colonel of the regiment, having fled to France with James II, the Prince of Orange conferred the colonelcy on one of his most distinguished officers: Marshal Frederick de Schomberg, afterwards Duke Schomberg.

 During the War of the Spanish Succession, in 1701, the regiment was sent the Dutch Republic.
 By mid-September, it was posted to the vicinity of Breda.
 In 1702, as part of the British contingent, it joined a body of Dutch and Germans under the Earl of Athlone, and encamped at Kranenburg on the Lower Rhine to cover the siege of Kaiserwerth.
 In June, Athlone had to precipitously retire under the walls of Nijmegen, the regiment along with the Foot Guards and other British units forming the rear guard.
 The regiment now formed part of the force under the Earl of Marlborough.
 It covered the siege of Venlo.
 One battalion then took part in the siege of Stevensweert.
 The entire regiment then participated in the siege and capture of Liège.
 In 1704, it took part in Marlborough's famous march to the Danube, in the Battle of the Schellenberg, in the screening of the siege of Ingoldstadt and in the victorious Battle of Blenheim.
 Afterwards the second battalion of the regiment formed part of the escort who accompanied prisoners to the Dutch Republic.
 In September, the first battalion was with the force who covered the siege of Landau.
 In 1705, the first battalion took part in the siege and recapture of Huy.
 In July, the regiment took part in the passage of the French lines in the Low Countries.
 In 1706, it took part in the Battle of Ramillies and then formed part of the covering army during the sieges and capture of Dendermonde, Ostend and Menin.
 One battalion then took part in the siege and capture of Ath.
 In the Spring of 1708, the regiment was ordered to return to England to repel the invaders.
 When the menace of invasion disappeared, it was sent back to Flanders and took part in the Battle of Oudenarde.
 It was subsequently employed in covering the siege of Lille and one of its battalion took part in the engagement of Wijnendale.
 The entire regiment then took part in the relief of Bruxelles and in the siege of Ghent.
 In 1709, it took part in the sieges of Tournai and Mons and in the sanguinary Battle of Malplaquet.
 In 1710, it formed part of the covering army during the sieges of Douai and Béthune and later took part in the siege of Aire.
 In 1711, it took part in the siege and capture of Bouchain.
 In 1712, the regiment covered the siege of Le Quesnoy.
 When peace negotiations started, the French monarch agreed to deliver the city of Dunkerque into the hands of the British as a pledge of his sincerity.
 The regiment was among the six battalions who occupied the place.
 It remained in garrison in this city nearly two years.